 - KEYBOARD & MOUSE: Push your keyboard and mouse away from you, so you can rest your arms on the desk, instead of relying on your shoulders and neck to hold them up!

-In order to ensure you are your best self, start by looking at the way you sit, stand and hold your body upright!
+Start looking at the way you sit, stand, and hold your body upright!
 It is amazing what changing something as simple as the way you sit or stand can impact your daily life!
 We always want to make sure you are happy, healthy, confident and comfortable, with extra energy to boot!

 Until Next Time….